 We can treat moderately elevated blood pressure levels (prehypertension) in the elderly by making simple lifestyle changes.

-This should be the first step before we resort to drugs.
-The following changes can be enough for some seniors to put their hypertension under control:
+This should be the first step before resorting to drugs.
+Thes changes can be enough for some seniors to put their hypertension under control:

 - Adopting a healthy diet with a limited sodium intake

 - Losing excess body weight and maintaining a healthy BMI

 - Being physically active every day for at least 30 minutes